 Also not as common as the Roof Rat, there are still plenty of house mice in Orlando and other communities in Florida.
 These are very small compared to the rats mentioned above.
 Some can even confuse house mice with baby Roof Rats because of their similar appearance.
 Their biggest difference is their size.

 While there are even more types of rats in Florida, the three mentioned above are the ones commonly seen by residents.
 It is entirely possible for you to successfully catch them on your own using traps you can create or buy from stores.
 However, it is most ideal to get help from professionals like Animal Wildlife Trappers.
-We’ve done countless rat removal services for homeowners in Orlando, Windermere, Ocoee, Lake Mary, Clermont, Apopka, and nearby areas.
-Call us for a free estimate at 352-267-0546.
+We’ve done countless rat removal services for homeowners in Orlando, Windermere, Ocoee, Lake Mary, Clermont, Apopka, and nearby Central Florida areas.